-Gunnison's portrait was given to his brother after the explorer's death.
-It passed down through the family for 144 years, until a California man who recognized the picture's historical meaning saw it at a 1997 estate sale, and bought it.
-Later, he offered the portrait to the Colorado Historical Society through Brian Levine, the proprietor of Mount Gothic Tomes and Reliquary in Crested Butte.
-The Society looks forward to exhibiting and publishing the original, which has not been displayed in public since the expedition's fiftieth anniversary celebration in Gunnison.
+Gunnison’s portrait was given to his brother after the explorer’s death.
+It was passed down through the family for 144 years, until a California man who recognized the picture’s historical meaning saw it at a 1997 estate sale and bought it.
+Later, he offered the portrait to History Colorado through Brian Levine, the proprietor of Mount Gothic Tomes and Reliquary in Crested Butte.
+History Colorado looks forward to exhibiting and publishing the original, which has not been displayed in public since the expedition’s fiftieth anniversary celebration in Gunnison.

-Because History Colorado, as a state agency, has limited acquisition money, we turned to the Colorado Historical Foundation for help.
+Because History Colorado, as a state agency, has limited acquisition money, we turned to the Colorado Historical Foundation for help in obtaining this photograph.
 This non-governmental charitable foundation created the Hart Library Acquisition Fund to raise private funds which could be used to acquire rare and exceptionally significant historical items.
-The Foundation made an initial gift of $10,000 to the Fund in honor of the Janis and William Falkenberg family, who have been long-time supporters of the Hart Library.
-This gift made the purchase of the Gunnison ambrotype possible.
+The Foundation made an initial gift of $10,000 to the Fund in honor of the Janis and William Falkenberg family, who have been long-time supporters of the Hart Library & Research Center.
+This gift made possible the purchase of the Gunnison ambrotype.

-History Colorado encourages others who would like to support the acquisition of special items for the Stephen H. Hart Library & Research Center to contribute to the Foundation's Library Acquisition Fund.
+History Colorado encourages others who would like to support the acquisition of special items for the Stephen H. Hart Library & Research Center to contribute to the Colorado Historical Foundation’s Library Acquisition Fund.